8 Best VST Plugins for Hip Hop Production: Beginners Guide

 Let’s get to the lists.

-I actually went over the best free drum VSTs in this post, but for the sake of this article, I am going to choose the top two!
+I actually went over the best free drum VSTs already, but for the sake of this article, I am going to choose the top two!

 A few years back I remember paying around $40 for this drum machine.
 And I was so happy with my purchase!